Ambassador Beauty – black footed cat (R.I.P.)

 The “stress” turned the normally very wild black footed into a “ragdoll”, poor little thing.

 After a few days we could fetch her again from the vet.
-The operation went succesfully but her leg couldn’t be saved sadly.
+The operation went successfully but sadly her leg couldn’t be saved.

 Time for revalidation…the bandage must be on for at least 10 more days, so we have to keep her safely inside for a while.